NVIDIA/aistore/docs/cli/bucket.md

 When `PROP_PREFIX` is set, only props that start with `PROP_PREFIX` will be displayed.
 Useful `PROP_PREFIX` are: `access, checksum, ec, lru, mirror, provider, versioning`.

-> Note: Like many other `ais show` commands, `ais show bucket` is aliased to `ais bucket show` for ease of use.
+> `ais bucket show` is an alias for `ais show bucket` - both can be used interchangeably.
-> Both of these commands are used interchangeably throughout the documentation.

 ### Options